mi4mac/docker/README.md

 Docker Connector Summary

 Overview
-The Docker Connector v1.1.0 is a comprehensive FortiSOAR connector that provides full integration with the Docker Engine API.
-It enables FortiSOAR to interact with Docker containers, images, networks, and volumes through a robust set of 44 operations.
+The Docker Connector v1.3.0 is a comprehensive FortiSOAR connector that provides full integration with the Docker Engine API.
+It enables FortiSOAR to interact with Docker containers, images, networks, and volumes through a robust set of 50+ operations with enhanced validation and error handling.

 Architecture & Structure